What is CX, and why startups need to know about it

 UX and CX are different concepts with different goals.

 UX (user experience) is an interaction between users and products like web or mobile apps.
-This is an instant impression — it happens when clients switch between app screens, push buttons, scroll the news feed.
+This is an instant impression — it happens when clients switch between app screens, push buttons, and scroll the news feed.
 A good UX is a simple and self-consistent interface.

 But customer experience has more interaction levels.
 It’s the tone of voice, purchases and subscriptions, and customer support.
 CX is a long-term relationship with your product, from brand recognition to deleting the app.